albarkeo/auto-question-formatter/README.md

 - True or False (TF)
 - Written Response (WR)

+It trades extra formatting in Word for a few available features in other programs such as Respondus and Brightspace's own quiz converter: https://community.d2l.com/brightspace/kb/articles/4161-quiz-question-converter

+It is limited to focusing on the main question types we receive.

-See a text only older version here https://go.dev/play/p/FTMU7afwqd-, (Press run, then you can copy out the output and use Text to Columns in Excel using a comma as the delimiter)
+See a text-only version (v1.51) here https://go.dev/play/p/FTMU7afwqd-, (Copy in Questions, press run, then you can copy the output and use Text to Columns in Excel using commas as the delimiter)

 ## Preformatting Requirements
 Add a "---" or "+++" between each question

 ## Example of Accepted Inputs
-Use the following sample input as a test in the text converter (https://go.dev/play/p/FTMU7afwqd-) or with the latest version of the program (download the .exe)
+Use the following sample input as a test in the text converter (https://go.dev/play/p/FTMU7afwqd-) or with the latest version of the program (download the .exe, install and run, follow the text prompts)

 ```
 What is the capital of Australia?